sagemath/trac_to_gh/Issue 4573.md

 # Issue 4573: Permutation not callable, but PermutationGroupElement is.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4573

 Original creator: saliola